debezium/container-images/kafka/1.7/README.md

 To start the container in _detached_ mode, simply replace the `-it` option with `-d`.
 No broker output will not be sent to your console, but it can be read at any time using the `docker logs` command.
 For example, the following command will display the output and keep following the output:

     $ docker logs --follow --name kafka

+## Running Kafka in KRaft mode

+Since Apache Kafka 2.8, there's experimental support for running without ZooKeeper, using Kafka's own implementation of the Raft consensus protocol implementation https://github.com/apache/kafka/blob/trunk/config/kraft/README.md[KRaft].

+To start Kafka in KRaft mode, specify the `CLUSTER_ID` environment variable with a unique id of the cluster.
+The same id must be used for all nodes of the cluster.
+Then, for each node in the cluster, specify the `NODE_ROLE` variable, with a value of 'controller' (for controller nodes), 'broker' (for broker nodes), or 'combined' (for nodes acting as both controller and broker).
+Lastly, for each node in the cluster, specify the `KAFKA_CONTROLLER_QUORUM_VOTERS`variable, referencing the controller nodes in the form:`KAFKA_CONTROLLER_QUORUM_VOTERS=id-1@controller-node-1:controller-port-1,...`, e.g. `KAFKA_CONTROLLER_QUORUM_VOTERS=1@kafka-1:9093,2@kafka-2:9093,3@kafka-3:9093`.

+KRaft mode is an **experimental** feature as of Apache Kafka 2.8/3.0 and should not be used in production.

 ## Create a topic on a running broker